ualbertalib/ual_ojs_stats/README.md

 # 5. Notes and Troubleshooting
 **OJS Version**<br>
 The program was written and tested using OJS 3.3.
-Testing and possible adaptation to OJS 3.5 is forthcoming (late 2025/early 2026).
+OJS 3.5 testing is forthcoming (late 2025/early 2026).

 **Journals in Languages Other Than English**<br>
 Currently, the program supports English, Canadian French, Italian, and German.
 To add another language to your local repository, follow the convention in the get_item_title function in quarterly_stats.py.